BS/MS Program

 The BS/MS program is structured to provide students with a genuine, intensive research experience in an area of systems neuroscience, cognitive neuroscience, or cellular and molecular neuroscience.

-The typical candidate is a senior who has completed all required courses for the major and has a major GPA of at least 3.5.
-The application process begins each fall semester (September–October), when the program administrator sends an email with specific due dates and requirements to students.
-Accepted students begin their research year in the spring semester of their senior year.
-The program covers 50 percent of the tuition cost for a student’s fifth year of study.
+The typical candidate is a junior or senior who has completed all required courses for the major and has a major GPA of at least 3.5.
+Applications are accepted each semester when the program administrator sends an email with specific due dates and requirements to students.
+Accepted students begin their research year the following semester.
+The program covers 50 percent of the tuition cost for a student once they have completed 8 semesters of undergraduate academic coursework.